 The Harry Downie Museum, located in the forecourt to the Basilica, houses interpretive displays and artifacts devoted to telling the restoration story of the Mission and the significance of Harry Downie’s efforts in the restoration.

 Munrás Family Heritage Museum.
 Behind the Basilica, in the Munrás courtyard, one will find the Munrás Family Heritage Museum.
 It displays the treasured keepsakes of one prominent Monterey family.
 It offers an appreciation and insight into the dynamics of California life in the early years after the colonial era.

 Jo Mora Chapel Gallery Adjacent to the Basilica, the Jo Mora Chapel Gallery houses the elaborate Serra Memorial Cenotaph, sculpted in 1924 by Jo Mora, of travertine marble and bronze.
 This museum is also the home to an art exhibit which changes periodically.

 The Convento Museum, through which one exits the Mission complex, holds the art and artifacts of Saint Junipero Serra and a replica of his cell where he died in 1784.
 Other rooms in the museum present interpretive displays for further understanding the history of this beautiful heritage site.

 We hope your visit to this website will encourage a visit to Mission San Carlos Borromeo del Rio Carmelo.
 Then you too will exclaim its spiritual, natural and historical beauty.

-Please note that the Carmel Mission grounds close 15 minutes before the Museum Store.
-Carmel Mission and the Museum Store:
+Please note that the Carmel Mission grounds close 15 minutes before the Mission Store.

 -New Year’s Day